Learn how to letter Merry Christmas with this calligraphy tutorial plus FREE calligraphy practice sheet.

 In this “Merry Christmas” Calligraphy Tutorial, I will show you three different ways to write Merry Christmas.

 1. FAUX CALLIGRAPHY.

 The first part of the tutorial is doing Faux Calligraphy.
 I always recommend learning faux calligraphy before you move on to calligraphy with brush pens or pointed fine pens.

 These Tombow TwinTone Markers are super fun to practice Faux Calligraphy.
 But you can use whichever pen you’d like for this first part of the calligraphy practice sheet.

 If you’d like to know more about Faux Calligraphy and why you should learn it first, then check this blog post.
 This other blog post gives you a detailed step-by-step tutorial on how to do Faux Calligraphy, which also has a free worksheet to help you get the basics of Faux Calligraphy down.

 First, you’re going to trace the “Merry Christmas” using the pen of your choosing.
 Pay attention to how you move your pen, keeping in mind that when you move your pen down is where you will need to add outlines to thicken the downstrokes.

-Third, you will complete the same steps above and fill in the outlines.
+Third, complete the same steps above and this time, fill in the outlines.
 That’s it!
 This part of the tutorial is done!
 You’ve created calligraphy using any pen.